 Portuguese Healthcare System and Types of Insurance

 Portugal has a state-funded universal healthcare system offered to all of its citizens.
-Private healthcare sectors are also available in Portugal, and some citizens and permanent residents do opt for private health insurance rather than the state-funded healthcare.
+Private healthcare sectors are also available in Portugal, and some citizens and permanent residents do opt for private health insurance rather than state-funded healthcare.

 Travelers are not offered the same state-funded healthcare as Portuguese citizens.
 Therefore, it is important for travelers to purchase travel medical insurance before their date of travel.
 Travel medical insurance will give you access to doctors and emergency treatment at any of the public and private hospitals in Portugal.
 If you are on a visit from EU, EEA or Switzerland, you may access public healthcare through your European Health Insurance Card.

 If you are planning to stay in Portugal for more than 90 days, you can ask for a certificate from your local council office.
 The certificate allows you to access Portugal’s public healthcare.

 - Comprehensive trip protection for U.S. residents traveling abroad.